 The Company enters into sales-type lease and operating lease arrangements with certain qualified customers.
 Sales-type leases have terms that generally range from 24 to 84 months and are usually collateralized by a security interest in the underlying assets.
 Revenue related to multiple-element arrangements are allocated to lease and non-lease elements based on their relative standalone selling prices as prescribed by the Company's revenue recognition policy.
 Lease elements generally include a da Vinci Surgical System or system component, while non-lease elements generally include service, instruments and accessories.
 For some lease arrangements, the customers are provided with the right to purchase the leased system at some point during and/or at the end of the lease term.
 Except for certain usage-based lease arrangements, lease arrangements generally do not provide rights for the customers to exit or terminate the lease without incurring a penalty.
-For some leases, lease payments are based on the usage of the systems and the related revenue is recognized as the systems are used.
+For some leases, lease payments are based on the usage of the systems.